What Does Documenting Your SMS Mean

 Best practices for SMS procedure documentation is to make sure that each procedure shows

-- How your organization conduct safety;
+- How your organization conducts safety activities;

 - Who is responsible for accomplishing the procedure;